This post contains affiliate links.

-It took us 15 hours of hiking over 2 days to reach the summit of Misti, but only 4 hours to get down.
+It took us 15 hours of hiking over two days to reach the summit of El Misti, but only four hours to get down.
 How?
 By sliding down the scree.

 El Misti is a volcano, so a portion of her side is covered in black volcanic sand.
 We literally jumped off the top of the crater, 8,000 feet off the ground, and onto the sheer mountainside into the thick sand.

 Our guide chose to run down it, but I preferred a skiing method.
 After some trial and error (and a couple falls) I figured out how to move my feet exactly as if I was skiing under the sand, and used my ski poles as, well… ski poles.

 Finally, we reached the sloping walking trails at the base that led back to the trailhead.
 Each step was like torture and I have never felt more exhausted.
 We reached our car at 2:30 pm, after hiking for a total of 13 hours that day.

 It was an hour drive back to Arequipa, with us finally feeling like we could laugh and joke about the experience after getting our feet back on flat land.